Eets

 Eets (also known as Eets: Hunger.
 It's emotional.) is a puzzle video game developed by Klei Entertainment.
 It was released for Microsoft Windows on March 27, 2006, and for Mac OS X on December 9, 2010.
 Both the Windows and Macintosh versions of the game are distributed digitally via Steam.
 On April 25, 2007, the game was released for the Xbox 360 via Xbox Live Arcade under the title Eets: Chowdown.
 Eets is a puzzle game with similarities to Lemmings where players must guide a character through an on-screen puzzle.

 Eets was reimagined as Eets Munchies.
 Its beta debuted as part of Humble Indie Bundle 9; the full game was subsequently released on Steam on March 11, 2014.
-The original Eets is no longer available.

 Both Eets and Eets: Chowdown were well received by critics.
 Eets holds an aggregate score of 81.75% at GameRankings, while Eets: Chowdown averages a score of 78.33% at the same site.
 Reviewers generally praised the game's unique art style.
 Opinions were divided on the subject of gameplay, with some reviewers feeling it was too difficult, and others praising the game's difficulty level.